What is a revocation hearing?

 Can the decision be appealed?

-An incarcerated person or his/her attorney may appeal a revocation/recalculation decision.
-The inmate has 30 days from the mailing date of the Parole Board’s order to appeal this decision to the Parole Board.
+Either the parolee or the parolee's attorney may appeal a revocation/recalculation decision – no family members, loved ones or friends may do so.
+The person filing has 30 days from the mailing date of the Parole Board’s order to appeal this decision to the Parole Board.
 When a timely appeal of a revocation decision has been filed, the revocation decision will not be final for an appeal to a court until the Parole Board has mailed its decision on the appeal.